SuddenDevelopment/business/README.md

 DISCLAIMER: I have many years as a security professional.
 This information is freely given, not proprietary, and has no guarantees.
-I hope that you find it useful. suggestion for improvements are alwasy welcome.
+I hope that you find it useful. suggestion for improvements are always welcome.

+WHY YOU SHOULD CARE:
+- If you have any information that can damage you or your customers you have an obligation to protect it.
+- If you have any online services and systems that are critical to your operations.
+- If public defacement would damage your business
+- If you have no idea where you sit on all of the above.

 1. **Hire a CISO** First things first.
 Hire someone that is dedicated to your information security and can spend the necessary time to walk through this process.
 A good competent CISO should be capable of all of the tasks here, just maybe not all at once.
-It will be a serial process until/unles there is more staff, but one person can go a long ways
+It will be a serial process until/unless there is more staff.
+Sometimes 1 person is all that is justified or acn be spared in budget, but it's so much better than anyone part time or none at all.
 1. basics like **virus protection** on endpoints
   - https://antivirus.comodo.com/
   - http://ossec.github.io/